bitnami/containers/bitnami/superset/README.md

-# Bitnami package for Apache Superset
+# Bitnami Secure Image for Apache Superset

 ## What is Apache Superset?